Five Critical Factors When Choosing A Solar Installer

 Batteries

-• If I get solar batteries in the future, where will I place them?
+• If I’m not getting solar batteries now, but may in the future, where will I place them?
 (Ideally, the inverter should be near the location of any future batteries).

 • How do I connect batteries in the future?